-Professor Hannah Joyce recently gave a talk discussing methods of “growing” nanowires from the bottom-up, contact-free schemes for measuring the intriguing electrical properties of these nanowires, and strategies for integrating nanowires into electronic devices that possess either entirely new functionality, or enhanced performance.
+Professor Hannah Joyce recently gave a talk for the Cambridge Philosophical Society discussing methods of “growing” nanowires from the bottom-up, contact-free schemes for measuring the intriguing electrical properties of these nanowires, and strategies for integrating nanowires into electronic devices that possess either entirely new functionality, or enhanced performance.

 Nanowires exhibit a host of extraordinary properties due to their one-dimensional geometry, that, if harnessed, could help solve some of the most pressing problems facing society: energy security, climate change and connectivity.